DanSandoval/BloomVueLandingPage/README.md

 3. Set the source to the main branch
 4. Your site will be published at `https://yourusername.github.io/BloomVue-Landing-Page/`

-## Customization

-To customize this template for your own use:

-1. Update the content in `index.html`
-2. Modify colors in the `:root` section of `styles.css`
-3. Replace placeholder sections with your own content
-4. Add your own images to the `images` directory

-## License
+## Contact

-This project is available for your use and customization.
+For more information about BloomVue, contact info@bloomvue.com

 ---

-Created for BloomVue - Reimagining floral design with AI
+Created for BloomVue - Reimagining floral design presentations with AI